rabiddoughnuts/TeamProject7/MeetingMinutes/Week1/Sep03.md

 - Brandon - work on setting up Apache for server hosting
 - Nathan - learning and configuring wenet and docker
 - Zack - research on openSSL configuration for https and generate self signed cert for apache
+- Muhammed - finalized setting up raspbin on SD card used for the pi and researched wenet software modules.
 ## Agenda Items